glegrain/STM32-with-macOS/README.md

 Serial console:
 ---------------
-`printf` statements can become very useful for debugging.
+On embedded devices, `printf` statements can become very useful for debugging.
 Retargeting the C `printf` function is generally done is one of three ways:
 - through **semihosting** (no extra hardware required but slow)
 - through **UART interface** (most support, speed depends on baud rate)
 - through **ITM messages over SWO** (fastest but not always supported)